alflennik/use-flow/documentation/tutorial.md

 cd ~/Projects
 ```

-Run the command from [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) that will create a use-flow-tutorial folder.
+Run the command from [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) that will create a use-flow-tutorial folder and put a basic React app into it.

 ```
 npx create-react-app use-flow-tutorial